1992

 being Somebody."

-While they had the same opinion about One Caress, they hadn't about
+While they agreed about One Caress, they didn't about Judas.

 Alan: "Martin and I didn't really see eye to eye on Judas.